carbon-design-system/carbon-platform/packages/micromanage-cli/README.md

 Options:
   --dry-run                         Do not make any changes.
-Only output install command --save-dev                        Install specified packages as devDependencies -w, --workspace <workspace-name>  Workspace for which to install packages -h, --help                        display help for command
+Only output install command --ignore-scripts                  Do not trigger any post-install, prepare, etc. scripts --save-dev                        Install specified packages as devDependencies -w, --workspace <workspace-name>  Workspace for which to install packages -h, --help                        display help for command